NoLiD/Disquo/README.md

 ## Run

 1. `ember server`
-2. Visit your Disquo at http://localhost:4200.
+2. Visit your Disquo at http://localhost:4200

-# TODO

-- predicate view pane
-    - review the proposal from the meeting
-    - warp a demo to the style and data of the proposal
-    - mock hardcoded visual graph svg using d3
+## Development

+For PRs or any sort of changes make sure that you're using [EditorConfig](http://editorconfig.org/) with your favourite editor.